Welcome EDMONTON

 Solar Alberta

-Note that the addresses of the homes are not posted until the month before the tour.
+Note that the addresses of the homes are not posted until one month before the tour.
 At that time the home addresses and a map will be available.

 Couldn't visit on tour day?